2018 WalletHub Tax Fairness Survey

-- Less than one quarter (24.31%) of respondents support a flat income tax.
+- One in four respondents (25.17 percent) support a flat income tax.

-- Almost two-thirds of respondents (65.10%) believe corporations should face higher tax rates than consumers.
+- Nearly two-thirds of respondents (64.36 percent) said corporations should face higher tax rates than consumers.

 We first asked respondents how complex they would rate the current U.S. tax code: